Full 2014 Nissan Rogue Review

 The 2014 Nissan Rogue is motivated by a 2.5-liter four-cylinder engine rated at 170 hp and 175 pound-feet of torque.
 A CVT is standard, as is front-wheel drive.
 All-wheel drive is optional.
 In Edmunds testing, a Rogue SL AWD hit 60 mph in 9.3 seconds.
 That's about average for a compact crossover with the base engine.

 Rogues with front-wheel drive return a laudable 28 mpg combined (26 mpg city/33 mpg highway), according to the EPA.
 Adding all-wheel drive nets the same 28 mpg combined (25 mpg city/32 mpg highway).

 The Rogue comes standard with stability and traction control, four-wheel antilock disc brakes, front-seat side airbags, side curtain airbags, a rearview camera and hill-start assist.
 The all-wheel-drive system adds hill descent control.

-Additional safety features are available.
-The Around View camera system gives you a top-down 360-degree view of the Rogue's surroundings when parking, and it can be upgraded with a warning system that notifies you when moving objects enter the camera system's view.
-Also optional are a blind-spot warning system, a lane-departure warning system and a forward collision warning system.
+Optional safety features (bundled in packages) include a blind-spot warning system, a lane-departure warning system, a forward collision warning system and the Around View camera system.
+The latter (standard on the SL) provides a top-down 360-degree view of the Rogue's surroundings when parking, and it can be upgraded with a warning system that notifies you when moving objects enter the camera system's view.

 Interior Design and Special Features